The Gray graph is pseudo 2-factor isomorphic: Introduction

 In~\cite{FJLS} it was also proved that there are no $2$-factor Hamiltonian $k$-regular bipartite graphs for $k \ge 4$, and that for $k=3$ these graphs are $3$-connected and have a number of vertices congruent to 2 modulo 4.

 In a cubic graph, the three edges incident with a vertex constitute a $3$-edge-cut because their removal leaves an isolated vertex, and is called \emph{trivial}, other edge-cuts being \emph{non-trivial}.
-A cubic graph is said to be \emph{essentially $4$-edge-connected} if it does not have non-trivial $3$-edge-cuts.
-The star product of graphs has an inverse operation called \textit{3-cut reduction} which consists of removing a non-trivial $3$-edge-cut and adding a vertex of degree 3 to each of the two remaining components.
-By repeatedly performing this operation on a cubic graph $G$, we arrive at the essentially $4$-edge-connected \textit{constituents} of $G$.

 A set $S$ of edges of a graph $G$ is said to be a \emph{cyclic edge-cut} if removing $S$ from $G$ results in two components, each containing a cycle.
-A graph $G$ is said to be \emph{cyclically $m$-edge-connected} if every cyclic edge-cut in $G$ has a size of at least $m$.
+A graph $G$ is said to be \emph{cyclically $m$-edge-connected} if every cyclic edge-cut in $G$ has size at least $m$.
+A cubic graph is said to be \emph{essentially $4$-edge-connected} if it is $3$-connected and every $3$-edge-cut is trivial.
 For an integer $k$ with $k \leq 4$, a cubic graph is essentially $k$-edge-connected if and only if it is cyclically $k$-edge-connected (see e.g.~\cite{CCOVY}).
 Please note that graphs obtained from $K_{3,3}$ and $H_0$ by repeated star products are not cyclically 4-edge-connected because of the $3$-edge-cut produced by the definition of the star product.

+The star product of graphs has an inverse operation called \textit{3-cut reduction} which consists of removing a non-trivial $3$-edge-cut and adding a vertex of degree 3 to each of the two remaining components.
+By repeatedly performing this operation on a cubic graph $G$, we arrive at the essentially $4$-edge-connected \textit{constituents} of $G$.

 The results in~\cite{DL01,DL02} about \textit{minimally 1-factorable graphs}, imply that a counterexample to Conjecture~\ref{ConjFJLS} is cyclically $4$-edge-connected and has girth at least $6$.
 So to prove Conjecture \ref{ConjFJLS}, it would be sufficient to show: